MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-find-the-appointment-item-associated-with-a-meeting-request.md

 - csharp
 ---

-# How to: Find the Appointment Item Associated with a Meeting Request
+# Find the Appointment Item Associated with a Meeting Request

 This example shows how to use the [GetAssociatedAppointment(Boolean)](https://msdn.microsoft.com/en-us/library/bb652725\(v=office.15\)) method to find the appointment that is associated with a meeting request.